nythrox/jolt/README.md

 }
 ```

+### Guidelines

+We recommend you to start as simple as possible (StateJolt) and if needed, use more complex jolts for complex domains: extend StateView for State Machines, use EventJolt for stream
+##### Creating jolts
+ComputedView allows you to create a custom jolt by composing others, and emitting a value whenether any one of them changes
+StateView allows you to create a custom jolt by emitting events when there is a change.
+It saves the current value whenether a new event is emitted.

 ### Disposing Jolts and Stores
 Jolts can be disposed at will .by calling `jolt.dispose()`.
 But they only **MUST** be disposed to avoid memory leaks when they are being listened to through their `asStream` interface.
 In that case, you can may: